Rous1141/learning03/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-And this is the project deployemnt with Vercel: [Vercel Web](https://learning03.vercel.app).
+And this is the project deployement with Vercel: [Vercel Web](https://learning03.vercel.app).

 ## Available Scripts